Are you thinking about pet ownership? Before you leap, it’s essential to consider which type of pet would be most

 There are many reasons you might want to own a pet.
 For example, walking a dog can improve your fitness, while stroking a cat is good for your blood pressure.

-From cats to dogs and goldfish to birds, there are many options to choose from, but each comes with something to consider.
+From cats to dogs and goldfish to birds, there are many options, but each comes with something to consider.

 How much time do you have?

 Anyone who has spent much time around puppies knows they are time-demanding.
 Puppies cannot be left alone for hours.
 They’re like babies and need playtime, including socialisation with other dogs.
-So if you’re working 9:00 – 5:00 PM and can’t have anyone around to keep an eye on your playful friend, you might need to shelve your dog-owning dreams for the time being.
+So if you’re working 9:00 – 5:00 PM and can’t have anyone around to watch your playful friend, you might need to shelve your dog-owning dreams for the time being.
 If you do work full-time and decide that you’d like a dog, ensure you have reliable people in your life who can look after the dog while you’re out.
 Consider arranging a dog walker to exercise your pet.

 #2 Where do you live?

 Do you have a property with a big garden?
 Or do you live in an apartment block?
-You should take the type of rental property you live in into consideration.
+Take the type of rental property you live in into consideration.
 A dog will need room to run and do its business.
 Consider whether the space you have is enough to keep your pet stimulated.
 Some landlords do not allow larger pets such as dogs and cats but might allow small pets (such as goldfish).

 #3 Can you financially support having a pet?

 Like it or not, pets can be expensive.
 Aside from the initial cost of adopting a pet from a shelter, you’ll need to prepare to purchase a bed, food, regular veterinary treatment, cat litter, a travel cage and toys.
 Before you think about getting a pet, consider whether you can afford to pay several hundred dollars at a time for veterinary treatment.
-If not, you may want to think about setting aside money for pet insurance.
+If not, you may consider setting aside money for pet insurance.

 #4 How long is a pet going to live?